sendgrid/sendgrid-google-php/README.md

-# Sendgrid-php
+# Sendgrid-google-php

-This library allows you to quickly and easily send emails through SendGrid using PHP.
+This library allows you to quickly and easily send emails from Google App Engine through SendGrid using PHP.

 Important: This library requires PHP 5.3 or higher.